-RU-1-11 classification permits single family residences on a minimum 7,500 square foot lot, with a minimum width and depth of 75 feet.
+RU-1-11 classification encompasses lands devoted to single-family residential development of spacious character, together with such accessory uses as may be necessary or are normally compatible with residential surroundings on minimum 7,500 square foot lots, with a minimum width and depth of 75 feet.
 The minimum house size is 1,100 square feet.
 RU-1-11 does not permit horses, barns or horticulture.